updated: September 21, 2016

-I heard about Private Blog Networks, or PBNs for short, last year around the
+I heard about Private Blog Networks, or PBNs for short, a while back around the

 PBNs can also be confusing and slightly complicated to set up for a novice, or even an experienced internet marketer.